AnthonySteele/anthonysteele.github.io/AsyncResync.md

 This has the advantage over `Task.Run` of not using an additional thread for the initial synchronous invocations, and applying this technique at multiple levels comes at no extra cost, whereas each `Task.Run` with cost yet another thread.

+But rather than just set the `SynchronizationContext` to null, we prefer the technique below, using a custom `SynchronizationContext` in a library.

 ### Run your code in in a single threaded fashion using `JoinableTaskFactory`

 Rather than just mitigating from deadlocks, you can run your code using a `JoinableTaskFactory` from [vs-threading](https://github.com/Microsoft/vs-threading/). `JoinableTaskFactory` internally sets a custom `SynchronizationContext` that will pass the synchronous continuations back to the blocking thread that was used to initially wait with.
 This results in a single threaded execution, which is more economical with your precious threads.